 You'll also see a few one-time fees in the higher-paying tiers: Any business starting at the Professional tier will need to pay a one-time $250 fee for a mandatory Quick Start Consultation, or if opting for the Enterprise tier, they'll need to pay a one-time $3,000 fee for onboarding.

 HubSpot's Service Hub offers the customer service software tools that can help a business craft a frictionless experience for its customers.
 The hub offers ways to streamline and automate the process (like creating a knowledge base or offering chat bots), and to gather customer feedback via pop-up or native forms.
+It also has improved the interaction tracking feature for clearer analytics.

 If used to their fullest potential, Service Hub tools can even turn satisfied customers into advocates for your brand who can bring up additional clients, or who can serve as case studies to promote your business.
 It all pays for itself: In the B2B space, high customer engagement scores are correlated with 50% higher revenue and sales.
 The three tiers for the Service Hub cost the same as those for the Sales Hub.